Oyedelehabeeb/vue-github-portfolio/README.md

 # vue-github-portfolio

-This is a portfolio built with Vue.js and the GitHub API
+This is a portfolio project built with Vue.js and the GitHub API